 - Internal Links: If you have a number of pages on your site like a blog with a lot of posts, and say that one post in particular has gained some attention and began ranking well for itself on its own (maybe from a little off page SEO), by linking back to a second page on your site from that popular page, you have increased the power of that second page.
 Internal linking is a beautiful thing because if you’re lucky enough to have several pages on your site ranking well, you can spread that link juice to the rest of your site without having to rely on anyone else.

 - Updates: Google is far more likely to rank a page which is updated regularly and adds fresh content on a regular basis such as articles, blogs, or any new content in general rather than a similar site which just stagnates.
 This is just more evidence supporting the fact that if you want to rank well, you’ve got to constantly be working towards optimizing your site as no one gets to the top of the SERPs, retires, and stays there for long.

 - Site Maps: In continuing with the point of making a site easily maneuverable, including a site map and linking to it on every page can be a major help to search bots when they crawl your site, plus people can use it to easily navigate, as well.
 Use a freebie plugin like Google Sitemap Generator to take care of this with a couple of clicks.

-SEO can be very daunting at first.
+SEO can be very daunting at first and if you need some professional SEO advice, you can find out more at Undrcut Digital.
 It takes time to study what makes a good website rank well on the major search engines.
 Remember, quality over quantity!
 If you provide solid content, structured well, you’ll be loved by both search engines and visitors and both with praise you well.
 If you feel these top 10 on-page SEO factors aren’t up to your standards, comment below and let me know!